mthomure/glimpse-project/docs/guide/index.rst

 The :mod:`glimpse.experiment` package implements the :class:`ExperimentData
 <glimpse.experiment.ExperimentData>` data structure, as well as functions
 that operate on this structure to conduct an experiment.
-The :mod:`glimpse.glab` package provides high-level, psuedo-declarative interfaces for specifying and running experiments with a minimum of programming.
+The :mod:`glimpse.glab <glimpse.glab.api>` package provides high-level, psuedo-declarative interfaces for specifying and running experiments with a minimum of programming.
 The rest of the Glimpse library is composed of the low-level components needed to run an experiment, such as hierarchical model implementations in :mod:`glimpse.models`, “worker pools” for parallel computation in :mod:`glimpse.pools`, and prototype learning algorithms in :mod:`glimpse.prototypes`.